Shipping Artwork: Tips for Artists

-I used to be afraid of shipping my art.
+I had no idea how to ship my artwork when I started my online store.
 There were too many variables and things that could go wrong.
-Should I ship internationally or just domestically?
+Should I ship my artwork internationally or just domestically?
 How much should I charge my customers?
 Where will I get my shipping materials?
 How much will shipping cost me?
 What size canvases can I ship before running into oversized charges?
 Which carrier do I use?
 Should I buy insurance?
 What if something goes wrong with a shipment?
 How do I handle returns?

-I kept things really simple and used recycled boxes for my first few shipments.
-I found an Amazon box in my recycle pile that fit the largest canvas size I offered in my store, I created a sample shipment to weigh, and then I input the dimensions and weight into the USPS shipping calculator to have an idea of what the cost would be on my end.
-Then I factored this cost into my online store prices.
+I found an Amazon box in my recycle pile that fit the largest canvas size I offered in my store, and I created a sample shipment to weigh, and then I input the dimensions and weight into the USPS shipping calculator to have an idea of what the cost would be on my end.
+Then I passed that charge along to my customers through the shipping settings in my online store.

 Once I started to consistently have 2 to 3 sales in my store a week, I purchased a bulk bundle of boxes so I’d never have to stockpile random Amazon boxes again.
-Since the max canvas size I offered in my store was 11″x14″ I picked one size box that would work for all of my shipments.
+Since the max canvas size I offered in my store was 11″x14″ I picked one size box that would work for all of my shipments and wouldn’t leave too much empty space for the smallest pieces.

-After a few months, I was able to start offering larger sizes and could afford to spend more money on shipping supplies up front.
+After a few months of sales, I was able to start offering larger sizes and could afford to spend more money on shipping supplies up front.
+I also offered flat pieces and found bulk rigid mailers that didn’t cost much to ship.

 The main goals you should have when preparing a piece for shipment are: